Cheslay/SmartO2/README.md

 The purpose of this project is to make the oxygen dispensing of patients in need of oxygen easier for the healthcare personel.

 ## Features
-The device should be able to detect the patients oxygen saturation The device should be able to detect if the patient has chronic obstructive lung disease, to decide the target saturation The device should dispence oxygen to the patient, to reach the patients optimal saturation
+- The device should be able to detect the patients oxygen saturation.
+- The device should be able to detect if the patient has chronic obstructive lung disease, to decide the target saturation.
+- The device should dispence oxygen to the patient, to reach the patients optimal saturation.

 ### Controller
 Prior to beginning this project, the controller has already been chosen.
 The project will be using a Particle Argon development board kit, this microcontroller is 3V3 logic and has input for a LiPo battery as well as an onboard LiPo charger module.